vlabella/GLE/README.md

 GLE (Graphics Layout Engine) is a graphics scripting language designed for creating publication quality graphs, plots, diagrams, figures and slides.
 GLE supports various graph types (function plots, histograms, bar graphs, scatter plots, contour lines, color maps, surface plots, ...) through a simple but flexible set of graphing commands.
 More complex output can be created by relying on GLE's scripting language, which is full featured with subroutines, variables, and logic control.
 GLE relies on LaTeX for text output and supports mathematical formulea in graphs and figures.
 GLE's output formats include EPS, PS, PDF, JPEG, and PNG.

 This repo contains the source code to build the executables for the GLE package.
 The manual, samples, and library of gle routines are (will be) in separate repositories.

+More information can be found on the gle website here http://glx.sourceforge.io

 ## Building with CMAKE